glasgowcompbio/GraphOmics/README.md

 ### 6. Install front-end dependencies

 Now we need to install the front-end dependencies of WebOmics.
-The front-end packages are managed by Node.js First, install Node.js for your platform: https://nodejs.org/en.
+The Javascript packages required by WebOmics are managed by Node.js.
+First, install Node.js for your platform: https://nodejs.org/en.
 You can choose the LTS version for this.

 Once Node.js is installed, you need to get a package manager.
-Here we use Yarn.
+Here we use Yarn (alternatively you can use npm).
 Below is the instructions for Ubuntu (for other platforms, refer to https://yarnpkg.com/en/docs/install).
 ```bash
 $ curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -
 $ echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
 $ sudo apt-get update && sudo apt-get install yarn
 ```
 In the `WebOmics/web_omics` directory where `package.json` can be found, type the following to download all the front-end packages:
 ```bash
 $ yarn